jayzmiles/tapes/README.md

 Record between -12db to -6db and normalize to -3db on export.

+### git Structure
+I'll be updating the git structure in the next few weeks - sorting audio, images, text, etc as well as setting up the `.gitignore` file.
+Audio will not be backed up to git; Images might be but it will only be reference quality images.
+All archival quality files (and files to be served to an eventual site) will either be stored privately on Google Drive or on a CDN.
+Audio files will likely be made public at some point in the future.

 **All of this information needs to be stored in a more coherent way but will live in the README until I can sort it more deliberately.**